FPavanello/FPavanello.github.io/_pages/seminars.md

 **2024**

+- 12th Annual Conference of the Italian Association of Environmental and Resource Economists (scheduled)
-- Inequality and the Environment Symposium: Sciences Po (scheduled)
+- Inequality and the Environment Symposium: Sciences Po

 **2023**